jacoblinnabary/JCOBB_PDB_DRONE/README.md

 Overview:
-This project is a custom power distribution and control board designed for a small personal drone build.
+This project is a custom power distribution and control board designed for a small personal drone build using the F450 drone frame.
 The PCB handles high-current battery routing to an external 40A ESC while providing a clean mounting and control platform for an Arduino Nano.
 The Nano generates PWM signals for the ESC and optionally handles additional sensor inputs or flight-related logic.

 Features